ucdrstdenis/cdsAsync/Documentation/Contribute.md

 # Contribute
-All contributions are welcome.
-Simply email the author of the repository.
+All contributions are welcomed for consideration.
+Simply contact a contributor.

 ## Wishlist + In-progress
 - Slack-matcher + interface to MILP Solver (GUROBI, Cplex, contributor's-choice, etc).